White Roses

 Or so I tell myself.

 But you weren't changed when you returned, now where you?
-You died a mortal, human death, killed by a vampire nonetheless, but it still wasn't him.
+You died a mortal, human death, killed by a vampire nonetheless, but

 Not Meier Link.